jadijadi/lpic1book/content/1035_create-_monitor_and_kill_processes.md

 ### nohup

 The `nohup` command lets you run your commands even after you close the terminal or logout.
-By default it writes its output to `nohup.out`:
+By default, it writes its output to `nohup.out`:

 ```
 $ nohup ping 4.2.2.4